Several weeks ago, we launched our latest website feature: HAIR TALK.

 THE REVIEWS ARE IN

-And we’re delighted to report you are loving what you see!
+And we’re delighted that you are loving what you see!

 Hundreds of messages are pouring in, thanking us for the professional wisdom and multipurpose, no-nonsense styling tips.